XiaoxiaoSun0321/circular-clustering/README.md

 ## Credits

+Thanks to Chongkun Zhao for working with me to put the code materials together.

-This constitutes a segment of our branch's efforts within the closed-loop neuromodulation project.
-For a more comprehensive background, I encourage you to review our series of publications.
+This constitutes a segment of our branch's efforts within the closed-loop neuromodulation project (focused on phase entrainment).
+For a more comprehensive background, I encourage you to check out our series of publications.

 simultaneous fMRI-EEG-TMS: https://www.sciencedirect.com/science/article/pii/S1935861X23017746